ParamBirje/JobsAhoy/PROJECT-NAVIGATION.md

 ### Types

-The types/prop types used in that file should stay in the same file unless used by other components.
+The prop types used in that file should stay in the same file unless used by other components.
+Meanwhile other types, will be in `types.ts` under the same directory where it's been used.

 - If types are used by other components in the **same directory path** for eg. `src/app/about/MyComponent1.tsx`, `src/app/about/MyComponent2.tsx` and `src/app/about/_components/MyComponent3.tsx` are using the type, we put the types in `types.ts` under that path `src/app/about/types.ts`.
 - If the type is accessed elsewhere in multiple routes, the types should go in `src/types.ts`.